mui/material-ui/.github/ISSUE_TEMPLATE.md

 ## Steps to Reproduce (for bugs)
 <!---
     Provide a link to a live example (you can use codesandbox.io) and an unambiguous set of steps to reproduce this bug.
-    Include code to reproduce, if relevant.
-This codesandbox.io template _may_ be a good starting point: https://codesandbox.io/s/github/callemall/material-ui/tree/v1-beta/examples/create-react-app -->
+    Include code to reproduce, if relevant (which it most likely is).

+    This codesandbox.io template _may_ be a good starting point: https://codesandbox.io/s/github/callemall/material-ui/tree/v1-beta/examples/create-react-app

+    If YOU DO NOT take time to provide a codesandbox.io reproduction, should the COMMUNITY take time to help you?

+-->

 1.